pisv/gethandly.wiki-playground/Step-Two.md

 interface `ISourceElementInfo`.
 It holds cached structure and properties for a source element.
 Those structure and properties correlate to a known snapshot of the source file's contents.
-There are two predefined properties: the full text range of the source element and the text range of the source element's identifier (if there is one).
-Besides, source elements can define their own properties to be stored in a `SourceElementBody`.
+There are two predefined properties: the full text range of the source element, and the text range of the source element's identifier (if there is one).
+Besides, source elements can define their own, specific properties to be stored in a `SourceElementBody`.

-That was a bit of theory behind it.
-See the [System Overview] (http://www.eclipse.org/downloads/download.php?file=/handly/docs/handly-overview.pdf&r=1) for more information on the architecture, and Javadocs for a detailed description of the protocols.
+That was a bit of theory behind these methods.
+See the [System Overview] (http://www.eclipse.org/downloads/download.php?file=/handly/docs/handly-overview.pdf&r=1) for more information on the architecture, and the Javadocs for a detailed description of the protocols.

 In our case, the Foo language is based on Xtext, so parsing is